shubhamxdd/a/apps/mobile/README.md

     in-app, validated to contain exactly one face each), join classes by code, and view their attendance %, Present/Late/Absent counts, and session history.
+  - *Admins* can sign in, but room/camera administration lives in the web dashboard — the mobile app simply confirms the account and points there.
-  - Point the app at your backend from the login screen's **Server settings** (default `http://10.0.2.2:8000` for the Android emulator; use your machine's LAN IP from a physical device — the `/api/v1` suffix is added automatically).
+  - Point the app at your backend from the login screen's **Server settings** (default `http://192.168.1.8:8000`, a development LAN IP — use `http://10.0.2.2:8000` for the Android emulator or your machine's LAN IP from a physical device; the `/api/v1` suffix is added automatically).
 - **Face embedding demo:** reachable from the login screen via *"Try the face embedding demo"* — the 360° scan described below that prints an embedding to